quantrocket/networking/README.md

 # Building
 ===

-Building the module is easy; just remember to link SDL and SDL_net.
-Also you need to mention C++11 to your compiler as well as pthreads.
-You can build the example just by
+Build with Code::Blocks ist most simple.
+Just use `networking.cbp` and build as you always do.

+If you are using GCC without building can be done by the following line.

-    g++ -o chatroom src/*.cpp example/*.cpp -lSDL_net --std=c++0x -pthread
+    g++ -o chatroom src/json/*.cpp example/*.cpp -lSDL_net --std=c++0x -pthread -I./include/

 I testet it using GNU/Linux Ubuntu 12.04 32-Bit and gcc 4.6.3.